 Read Your Contract of Carriage

 Before you fly, find out what your airline's Contract of Carriage says about diverted flights and passenger compensation.
-Then, if your flight is diverted, you will know what you are entitled to expect from your airline and will be able to insist upon your rights as a passenger.
+If your flight is diverted, you will know what you can expect from your airline and will be able to insist upon your rights as a passenger.

 Carry a Cell Phone and Airline Contact Information

 If your flight is diverted, you will need your airline's telephone number and Twitter handle so that you can make contact with customer service representatives as quickly as possible.
 Bring a fully-charged cell phone that you know how to use.
-If you are traveling to another country, you may need to make arrangements to borrow, rent or buy a cell phone that works in all the countries you will be visiting, including those in which you will be changing planes.
-If possible, bring a portable cell phone power bank, too, just in case you get stuck on hold while calling your airline.
+If you are traveling to another country, you may need to borrow, rent or buy a cell phone that works in all the countries you will be visiting, including those in which you will be changing planes.
+Bring a portable cell phone power bank, too, in case you get stuck on hold while calling your airline.

 Pack Necessities in Your Carry-on Bag